nikita-volkov/domain/README.md

 ## Optics

-["domain-optics"](https://github.com/nikita-volkov/domain-optics) library provides integration with ["optics"](https://github.com/well-typed/optics).
+Extensional ["domain-optics"](https://github.com/nikita-volkov/domain-optics) library provides integration with ["optics"](https://github.com/well-typed/optics).
 By using the derivers from it we can get optics using labels as well.

 Coming back to our example here's all we'll have to do to enable our model with optics: